 - Insert and maintain nasogastric feeding as appropriate

-- Provide comfortable environment
+- Provide a comfortable environment

-- Loose fitting garments
+- Loose-fitting garments

 - Decrease environmental stimulation (light/noise)